 - How many hours per day/week would you like to work?

 - When do you function best in the day?

 - How do you want to organize your working day?

-Starting from these four things, you may be able to understand how to schedule your working day: you may, for example, decide to work only in the morning for a certain client because it’s the time of the day when you function at the best for doing certain things, or to only answer to email between 9 and 11 in the morning, to avoid interrupting other tasks during the day.
+Starting from these four things, you may be able to understand how to schedule your working day: you may, for example, decide to work only in the morning for a certain client because it’s the time of the day when you function at best for doing certain things, or to the only answer to email between 9 and 11 in the morning, to avoid interrupting other tasks during the day.

 A unique and universal routine for freelancers doesn’t exist, but building your own routine is an amazing way to take care of yourself and accomplish much more than what you expect.

 These 400+ motivational quotes for freelancers can give you the incentive you may need!

 7. Seek Multiple Income Sources